 Flubber - With a few simple ingredients, campers mix up flubber and discuss what makes it hold together.
 Polymers are the topic of class as campers make bouncy balls and squishy slime!
 As the group adds more water, they see how much the flubber changes.
 Why is that?
 You'll just have to come and see!

-Invisible Ink *NEW* - Have you ever wanted to send your friend a secret message that no-one else can read?
+Invisible Ink - Have you ever wanted to send your friend a secret message that no-one else can read?
 Then you might know of invisible ink - a special type of ink that you can use for writing that does not show up on paper.
 Learn how to create invisible ink while learning the science behind acids and bases, mixtures and solutions.

 Physics is a branch of science that studies how and why things work.
 An understanding of physical principles has allowed mankind to float on water, fly through the air and even land on the moon!
 In this course campers learn how things work… and why they sometimes don't!
 This course is available to Juniors only, but classes are available to both seniors and juniors.

 (Not So) Simple Machines - Use levers, pulleys and inclined planes to create some of the oldest machines known to man.
 Campers will work together to build a pulley system that can hold and (safely) lift one of their friends in a chair!